EliCash82/MMP-200-ARCHIVE-SPRING2018/MidtermProposalAndFinalProject/MidtermAndFinal.md

 ### Midterm Proposal

 * Create a landing page with a Bootstrap Navbar (Or vanilla CSS navbar/Foundation/etc).
-* Navbar should link to the other pages (expectations detailed below)
+* Navbar should link to the other pages, and appear on each page (expectations detailed below)
-* Total word count should equal 2,000 words or more
-* 14 screenshots or more should be included
-* Seven Pages (8 Pages Including Landing Index):
+* Seven HTML Pages (8 Pages Including Landing Index):
   1. *Challenge Statement Extended* -
   For the final project I will design a website that will ____________ (ex:) showcase my short films; display my original music; showcase my favorite